DigitalRiver/react-atlas/wiki/Conventions.md

 //so we can use those without 'React.' prefix import React, { Component, PropTypes } from 'react';

-//propTypes and defaultProps are defined outside and appended later at the bottom
-//This method isn't exactly DRY, but having propTypes and defaultProps at top is beneficial const propTypes = {
-  text: PropTypes.string,
-};

-const defaultProps = {
-  text: 'Hello World',
-};

 class someComponentName extends Component {
     //Set default state with constructor
     constructor(props) {